 - No air conditioning available as it is not vented externally and ventilation may not be possible (some windows cannot be opened)

 - The room will look very different to how you imagine.
 There will be limited decorations and no chair ties.
-The layout will be changed to accommodate the 2 metre distancing recommendations.
+The layout will be changed to accommodate the two metre distancing recommendations.
 Everyone must be seated, there will be no standing

 - No parking at the office / on the premises for any vehicle including the ceremony/bridal car